How it works

 You can attach surrounding markets to show the shape of the case.
 Those links help readers follow the logic, but they do not move each other's price.

-Taking a position means minting LONG or SHORT.
-Exiting means withdrawing when the price makes sense for you.
+Taking a position means buying YES or NO. Exiting means selling when the price makes sense for you.
 There is no close button and no trusted party declaring a winner.

 Every post and reply stays with the market so the argument accumulates in public.
 The case, the counter-case, and the trading record all stay in one place.